ShijieQ/EnglishForGraduateOfSEU/README.md

     - two to five main points along with supporting examples
     - select them carefully, phrase them precisely, arrange them strategically
 - **Techniques of delivering a keynote speech**
+  - Beware of trying to fit too much information and key points into the main body of the presentation
+  - 4 or 5 key points during a 20 minute presentation would be about right
+  - Each key point should be like a mini-presentation of its own with a beginning, a middle and an end
+  - Avoid the main body of your presentation being just a long list of facts
+  - Make sure that each of your key points are linked together in a logical pattern and have your linking sentences very clearly thought out
+  - Visual Aids should be used to help the audience understand and retain your presentation
+  - Avoid writing your speech in longhand as the written word is very different to the spoken word and the end result especially if it is read out to the audience will be tedious, uninspiring and lacking in sparkle
+  - Remember to constantly summarise during the main body of the presentation especially at the end  of each key point

 - **Language: useful expressions**